Help - Projects

 The Projects list page is your overview of all games you're working on.
 At the top it shows four quick stats:

-Percentage of your components (across all projects) that have image URLs attached.
-Higher is better for playtesting purposes.
+Artwork Coverage Percentage of your components (across all projects) that have image URLs attached.

-How long ago your most recent playtest session was logged, across all projects.
-A good reminder if you haven't tested recently.
+Last Playtested How long ago your most recent playtest session was logged, across all projects.

-Live count of currently open playtest rooms across all your projects.
-Pulsing green indicator when rooms are live.
+Active Rooms Live count of currently open playtest rooms across all your projects.

 Project Cards